ataulien/ZenLib/README.md

 There is no possibility to write files at the moment.
 However, this is planned for a later release.

 # Building
-> ZenLib requires a compiler capable of the C++11-standard and at least CMake 3.1!
+ZenLib requires a compiler capable of the C++14-standard and at least CMake 3.1!

+> Make sure to clone the repository with the '--recursive'-flag, since otherwise you will be missing some dependencies!
+> Like so: `git clone --recursive https://github.com/degenerated1123/ZenLib.git`

 ### Linux
 ```sh